 The Leo V. Berger Immigrant’s Trunk

 Discover the lives of actual Jewish immigrants to Baltimore at the turn of the twentieth century through dramatic living history performances.
-Professional actors interpret the lives of Ida Rehr - a Ukranian immigrant who worked in the garment industry - and Saul Bernstein - a Lithuanian peddler who became a professional artist—and Bessie Bluefeld—a Russian immigrant entrepreneur who started the beloved kosher catering company, Bluefeld Catering.
+Professional actors interpret the lives of Ida Rehr—a Ukrainian immigrant who worked in the garment industry—and Saul Bernstein—a Lithuanian peddler who became a professional artist—and Bessie Bluefeld—a Russian immigrant entrepreneur who started the beloved kosher catering company, Bluefeld Catering.

-Additionally, teachers can rent a trunk based on the lives of Ida or Saul.
-Each trunk contains reproduced photographs, documents, letters, and objects from the Museum's collection that students explore.
+Teachers can also rent a trunk based on the lives of Ida or Saul.
+Each trunk contains reproduced photographs, documents, letters, and objects from the Museum’s collection that students explore.
 A curricular guide within the trunk provides teachers with instructions for classroom facilitation.

-The cost for the living history program is $100 plus mileage reimbursement at $0.50/mile.
+The cost for the Living History program is $100 plus mileage reimbursement at $0.50/mile.
 We can offer this program for free to our Partner Schools.
 If you are interested in becoming a Partner School, please contact Ilene Dackman-Alon, Director of Education, at (410) 732-6400 x214, or email her at email@example.com.
 The cost of a three-week rental is $60 per trunk, which includes one-way shipping to your school.
-There is an additional $25 fee for a staff facilitator plus roundtrip mileage reimbursement.
+There is an additional $25 fee for a staff facilitator plus round-trip mileage reimbursement.
 Each school is responsible for the cost of return shipping.